crypticseeds/devopsfoundry/README.md

 # DevOpsFoundry
-Welcome to DevOpsFoundry—my personal repository for everything related to DevOps, cloud computing, automation, and infrastructure as code.
+Welcome to DevOpsFoundry, my personal repository for everything related to DevOps, cloud computing, automation, and infrastructure as code.
 This repository is a centralised hub where I experiment, create, and refine projects that explore the full spectrum of DevOps practices, utilising a variety of tools, techniques, and technologies.

 Within this repository, you'll discover a diverse collection of sub-projects, each dedicated to a different aspect of the DevOps lifecycle.
 From CI/CD pipelines and container orchestration to cloud deployments and monitoring systems, these projects represent my ongoing journey to enhance my skills and build a comprehensive portfolio.